Uncertainties in measuring the dark matter signal from Milky Way satellites using Cherenkov telescopes: Simulation of the sources and CTA detection

 \section{Simulation of the sources and CTA detection}

 For each model presented in table~\ref{tab:models}, we calculated 500 sky-maps with the \texttt{CLUMPY} code~\cite{clumpy3}.
 In each realisation, the subhalo with the highest $J_{f}$ is was selected.
 This guarantees the study of the subhalo population with the highest possible gamma-ray signal.
-The distribution of the 500 highest $J_{f}^{i}$ from models SM$_{i}$ $i \in \{ 1, 5, 6 \}$ is shown in Figure~\ref{fig:Jfcompare}.
+The distribution of the 500 highest $J_{f}^{i}$ from models SM$_{i}$ $i \in \{ 1, 7, 10 \}$, i.e., the default and models with the highest and lowest median J-factors, is shown in Figure~\ref{fig:Jfcompare}.

 Table~\ref{tab:statistics:models} shows the statistical parameters of the J-factor distribution for each SM$_{i}$ model: mean, median, and upper and lower limits of the 95 \% C. L. It also shows the mean distance to the observer ($\overline{d_{obs}}$) and virial mass ($\overline{m_{200}}$).
 From this table, it is possible to infer the general effects of the SM models in the J-factor calculation: